COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

    non-blank,non-prefix character of each line aligns with the first alphabetic character of the data name header, that is, the first non blank character appears in column `<text indent>` + `<loop indent>` + 2
-8. If the number of looped data names `n` > 1, values in packets are separated by `<min whitespace>` together with any whitespace remaining at the end of the line distributed evenly between the packet items.
+8. If the number of looped attributes `n` > 1, values in packets are separated by `<min whitespace>` together with any whitespace remaining at the end of the line distributed evenly between the packet items.
 The following algorithm achieves this: